 There are 6 basic tactics used by the abusers when dealing with their children and many children will continue to seek out these types of familiar patterns in relationships if they do not get help to understand the cycle of power and control used in their family.

-The first tactic is being an authoritarian parent - "If your children aren't a little afraid of you, they won't respect you."
+- Being an authoritarian parent.
+"If your children aren't a little afraid of you, they won't respect you."
 These abusers generally stick to bad parenting decisions even after it becomes apparent that they aren't working.

-The second type of dynamic involves the under involved abuser.
+- The under involved abuser.
 This person generally wants the status of "parent", but tends to lose interest quickly when it comes to the hardships and sacrifices.
 Initially, this may make the parent a scarce commodity, and more valuable to the children.

-The third parental type is that of the neglectful and irresponsible parent.
+- The neglectful and irresponsible parent.
 This person's self-centeredness, disrespect, arrogance and manipulativeness rule the day.
 These parents may make and break promises on a regular basis.

-The fifth type of abuser is the parent who demands that the children are just like them.
+- The parent who demands that the children are just like them.
 They seek a narcissistic reflection in their children, and do not value them for any individual differences.
 The last type is the abuser who is omnipotent and believes that he/she knows everything and makes all of the decisions.

 Children exposed to these types of parents generally feel more venerable and insecure and that there is nobody to make their world safe.
 They become use to their parents fighting and arguing rather than reasoning, so the children get involved in more power struggles.
 As adults, these children may be more hyper-vigilant in social situations.
 Terrorism, earthquakes or other disasters will impact them more.